Emanueligwenagu-cell/Group-E---project/README.md

-# Vireon5---project
+# Vireon5
-# Project Name: Ibotwe Cafeteria Ordering System
+# Project: Ibotwe Cafeteria Ordering System

 ## 📌 Description
 This project is a software application designed to reduce long queues in the campus cafeteria by allowing students to order food online.